 - 5.2.1 Glider operations can be conducted from a runway, a glider strip parallel to a runway, or a glider strip located away from a runway.
 Gliders can be launched using a variety of methods including aero tow, vehicle tow, self-propulsion and winch launch.
-In all cases, vehicles and people may be operating on, or in the vicinity of, the runways in use. - A double white cross displayed at the end of a strip indicates that the strip is not only used in for glider operations, but also shorter than the adjacent runway.
+In all cases, vehicles and people may be operating on, or in the vicinity of, the runways in use. - 5.2.2 A double white cross displayed at the end of a strip indicates that the strip is not only used in for glider operations, but also shorter than the adjacent runway.
 Aeronautical charts also use the double cross to indicate areas where glider operations take place.
 Some gliders operating adjacent to the CTAF area may be operating on a frequency different frequency to the CTAF or Area VHF; the gliding frequencies are 122.5, 122.7 and 122.9 MHz. - 5.2.3 Winch operations may occur at any aerodrome and launch gliders up to heights in excess of 2 000 ft AGL.
-Pilots should be aware of winch wires up to these levels, particularly when overflying the aerodrome, and check the ERSA for operational information. - 5.2.4 Gliders landing on the active runway may not be able to give way to other aircraft.
-At aerodromes with both glider and helicopter operations, helicopter pilots should follow the standard traffic patterns to avoid gliders that may be flying modified circuit patterns. - 5.2.5 Pilots should be aware that gliders may not necessarily follow a standard traffic pattern.
+Pilots should be aware of winch wires up to these levels, particularly when overflying the aerodrome, and check the ERSA for operational information. - 5.2.4 Gliders landing on the preferred runway may not be able to give way to other aircraft. - 5.2.5 Pilots should be aware that gliders may not necessarily follow a standard traffic pattern.